-Property Description Туре jacorb.poa.monitoring Displays a GUI monitoring tool for servers.
-Default is off. boolean Maximum thread pool configuration for request processing jacorb.poa.thread_pool Maximum uneau poor configuration for request processing integer max • jacorb.poa.thread_pool Minimum thread pool configuration for request processing integer min jacorb.poa.thread_pool If set use shared thread pool between all POAs.
+88 Property Description Туре jacorb.poa.monitoring Displays a GUI monitoring tool for servers.
+Default is off. boolean jacorb.poa.thread_pool Maximum thread pool configuration for request processing integer max jacorb.poa.thread_pool Minimum thread pool configuration for request processing integer min jacorb.poa.thread_pool If set use shared thread pool between all POAs.
 Only with boolean shared ORB_CTRL_MODEL.
-Default is off. jacorb.poa.threadtimeo Specifies whether to timeout waiting to aquire a Request- integer ut Processor if the thread pool is empty.
+Default is off. jacorb.poa.threadtimeou Specifies whether to timeout waiting to aquire a Request- integer Processor if the thread pool is empty.
 Defaults to 0 (wait for infinity) jacorb.poa.thread_prio If set, request processing threads in the POA will run at integer rity this priority.
-If not set or invalid, MAX_PRIORITY will be - - used.
-Not set by default. jacorb.poa.queue_wait Specifies whether the POA should block when the request boolean queue is full (On), or throw TRANSIENT exceptions (Off).
+If not set or invalid, MAX_PRIORITY will be used.
+Not set by default.

+Property Description Туре jacorb.poa.queue_wait Specifies whether the POA should block when the request boolean queue is full (On), or throw TRANSIENT exceptions (Off).
 Default is Off. jacorb.poa.queue_max The maximum length of the request queue.
 If this integer length has been reached, and further requests arrive, jacorb.poa.queue_wait specifies what to do.
 Default is 100. jacorb.poa.queue_lis Names of the classes that implement the RequestQueueLis- string teners tener. jacorb.poa.queue_min If jacorb.poa.queue_wait is On, and the request queue gets integer full, then the POA blocks until the queue contains no more than queue_min requests.
-Default is 10.
+Default is 10. jacorb.poa.check_rep Set this to on for server-side checking of expired Re- boolean ly_end_time plyEndTimePolicy.
+This also applies to RelativeR- oundtripTimeoutPolicy.
+When this is on, the clocks of the server and client machine need to be synchronized.
+Default is off. jacorb.poa.useServan Run servant code in the thread context class loader of the boolean tClassLoader servant class rather than the current class loader (which is defined by the value of jacorb.classloaderpolicy which may use either thread context or forName).
+Default is off.